-The phrase involuntary manslaughter makes many imagine a person killed in a car accident.
-But involuntary manslaughter generally refers to any unintentional killing caused by criminal negligence or recklessness.
-Criminal negligence is often triggered when someone owed a duty to a victim and failed to uphold it, causing them harm or death.
+Involuntary manslaughter generally refers to any unintentional killing caused by criminal negligence or recklessness.
+Criminal negligence is often triggered when you owe a duty to a victim and fail to uphold it, causing them harm or death.

-In order for someone to be guilty of involuntary manslaughter, three conditions generally must be met:
+In order for you to be guilty of involuntary manslaughter, three conditions must be met:

 The biggest difference between involuntary manslaughter and other charges is intent.
-For a killing to be a murder, for example, the accused must have had a specific desire to cause the death, or the intent to kill.
-For involuntary manslaughter, the accused must only have committed an act without consideration of the lives of others.
+For a killing to be a homicide, for example, you must have had a specific desire to cause the victim’s death, or the intent to kill.
+For involuntary manslaughter, you must only have committed an act without consideration of the lives of others.

-The difference between voluntary and involuntary manslaughter also comes down to intent.
+The difference between involuntary and voluntary manslaughter also comes down to intent.
 With voluntary manslaughter, the killing is typically intentional.
-It is generally brought about as a result of a provocation.
-Intent is only present at the actual time of the killing.
+It is generally brought about as a result of a provocation or heat of passion.
+The intent is only present at the actual time of the killing.

 Involuntary manslaughter, on the other hand, involves no intent to kill at any time.

 Other types of reckless behavior can also result in involuntary manslaughter charges.
 Consider the reckless discharge of a firearm.
-Take a person who recklessly shoots a gun into a crowded space, for example.
-They may not necessarily mean to kill a particular person, but if the firearm causes a death, they could be charged with involuntary manslaughter.
+Let us say you recklessly shoot a gun into a crowded space, for example.
+You may not necessarily mean to kill a particular person, but if the firearm causes death, you could be charged with involuntary manslaughter.

 Physical altercations can also often lead to involuntary manslaughter charges.
 If two people are in a physical fight one person can fall and hit their head or otherwise be fatally injured.
 While the act of shoving was intentional, the killing itself is not.

-If a person is charged with involuntary manslaughter, they may want to hire a criminal defense lawyer.
-A lawyer may be able to present a defense against the charges.
+The prosecution bears the burden of proving that you are guilty of involuntary manslaughter.
+Although that is the case, it’s probably best to hire a criminal defense lawyer if you are charged with involuntary manslaughter.
+A lawyer will be able to present a defense against the charges.
 Some possible defenses to involuntary manslaughter include:

-A criminal defense lawyer could also argue whether or not law enforcement followed all necessary procedures in making the arrest or argue that the prosecution lacks enough evidence for a conviction.
+A criminal defense lawyer could also argue whether or not law enforcement followed all necessary procedures in making the arrest.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified involuntary manslaughter lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local involuntary manslaughter attorney to discuss your specific legal situation.